Last updated: May 5, 2026

 What taxes may apply to caregiver payments?

 Tax treatment depends on the program and how the pay is reported.
-The safest federal rule to know is IRS guidance on certain Medicaid waiver payments.
+The safest federal rule to know is IRS Medicaid payments.
 Under Notice 2014-7, some Medicaid waiver payments to a live-in caregiver may be excludable from federal income as difficulty-of-care payments.
 This is not automatic for every caregiver paycheck.
 Ask the FMS company, payroll provider, or a tax professional how your pay should be reported before tax season.

 Editorial note: This guide is written for older adults, family caregivers, and adult children helping a Minnesota senior stay safely at home.